Pedagogy Reading Groups

 Spring 2019 Reading Groups

-This spring, the CTE will be hosting three different reading group opportunities.
+This spring, the CTE is hosting two reading group opportunities.
 These groups are open to all instructors at Boston College.
 See below for further details and registration information.

-The Real News reading group will focus on understanding how students engage with news, how an information environment structured by proprietary algorithms affects that engagement, and how to promote news literacy skills in the classroom.
-The group will read the Project Information Literacy News Study to get started, followed by book chapters and articles including a section of Algorithms of Oppression by Safiya Noble.
-We will meet three times between February and April.
-Participants can sign up by emailing Julia Hughes by Monday, February 11 and then the group will determine meeting times together.
+The Real News reading group is focusing on understanding how students engage with news, how an information environment structured by proprietary algorithms affects that engagement, and how to promote news literacy skills in the classroom.
+The group is reading the Project Information Literacy News Study to get started, followed by book chapters and articles including a section of Algorithms of Oppression by Safiya Noble.
+They are meeting three times between February and April.
+Please e-mail Julia Hughes for more information.

-Our second reading group will discuss Teaching Online: A Guide to Theory, Research, and Practice by Claire Major, our Excellence in Teaching Day keynote speaker.
-Meetings will be from 2:00 - 3:00 on March 13, March 27, April 10, and April 24 with a period of online discussion between the second and third meetings.
+Our second reading group is discussing Teaching Online: A Guide to Theory, Research, and Practice by Claire Major, our Excellence in Teaching Day keynote speaker.
+Meetings are from 2:00 - 3:00 on March 13, March 27, April 10, and April 24 with a period of online discussion between the second and third meetings.
 The group is open to new and experienced online instructors as well as anyone curious about teaching online.
-Participants who can commit to attending all four meetings will receive a copy of the book.
-Space is limited, so please indicate your interest by Friday, March 1.
+Participants who committed to attending all four meetings received a copy of the book.